T3kla/ValMods/RemoveDeathPins/Tekla-RemoveDeathPins/README.md

 ## Changelog

+#### 5.4.1502

+-   Fix: occasionally character won't die and stay at 0 hp

 #### 5.4.1500

 -   BepInEx 5.4.1500

 #### 5.4.1100

 -   Updated BepInEx version

 #### 5.4.902

 -   Allow multiple Death Pins
 -   Allow Death Pin to be crossed
 -   Death Pin will not appear if Tombstone is not created (empty inventory)
 -   New Config setting to make Death Pin always appear even if Tombstone is not created

 #### 5.4.901

 -   Death Pin will be removed when tombstone is destroyed

 #### 5.4.900

 -   Updated BepInEx version